Wilton Resources (CVE:WIL) Stock Price Down 18.1% – What’s Next?

-Wilton Resources Inc. (CVE:WIL – Get Free Report) shares were down 18.1% on Friday .
+Wilton Resources Inc. (CVE:WIL – Get Free Report) was down 18.1% during trading on Thursday .
 The stock traded as low as C$0.29 and last traded at C$0.30.
-Approximately 379,769 shares traded hands during mid-day trading, an increase of 789% from the average daily volume of 42,702 shares.
+Approximately 379,769 shares changed hands during mid-day trading, an increase of 789% from the average daily volume of 42,702 shares.
 The stock had previously closed at C$0.36.

 Wilton Resources Company Profile